RadioTimes.com: Where are you now?

 For every single person who worked on that show, it’s been a boost.
 Anybody that got killed off still went on to do other shows.
 It’s always been a show that has been well respected in the business.
 Almost instantaneously it gives you a higher level of offers to do other stuff.

 Well I’ve moved on to do Under the Dome right away.
 As soon as I’m done with that, I’ve had a bunch of movie offers under way and I have the luxury of waiting for one that’s going to be better.
 It’s nice.

 When did you notice that Breaking Bad was really a phenomenon?

 I think it grew slowly.
 The first season, the critics loved it but people didn’t even know it.
 It wasn’t until the third season that we really noticed that it started to penetrate the cultural atmosphere.
 We went to Comic-Con last week and it was a mob.
 And now in New York City it’s like the biggest star walking around.
 That’s different even from two summers ago.

 Do you like being famous?

 I see how it could be troubling.
-I think the perks that go with it, I like being able to move on and hang out with my buddies.
+I like being able to move on and hang out with my buddies.
 But you can’t do that as much or people will try to get pictures with you.